biocatiit/musclex/docs/Installation/pip.md

 # Installation by Pip

-In order to install the program, you need to install [Python 3](https://www.python.org/).

 ## Preparing
 There are some modules need to be installed before installing Muscle X. They are Pip, OpenCV, PyQT5 (PyQT4 is not Supported), gfortran, PyFAI and Cython.